 Computex is here, and we’ve already seen plenty of exciting announcements.
 Faster SSDs, new cases, and refreshed laptops have already been teased, but AMD’s new Ryzen 3000 processors and Navi-based graphics cards received the most attention from PC enthusiasts.
-But what good is a shiny new CPU if you don’t have a motherboard to put it in?
+But what good is a shiny new CPU if you don’t have one of the best gaming motherboards to put it in?
 Well, you’re in luck, because Computex is the place to show off new motherboards, and all the major manufacturers have already announced many of their upcoming boards for AMD’s X570 platform.

 Asus spilled the beans on its first X570 boards before AMD even had a chance to talk about the new processors.
 Our friends at Tom’s Hardware already got a peek at some of the company’s new models, but there are 12 in total—four ROG Crosshair VIII (keeping Roman numerals alive!), three ROG Strix, two TUF Gaming, and three ASUS Prime (including a workstation model):